-- Exceptional science research studies focused on optimizing the health in a building in the best way possible.
+2. Exceptional science research studies focused on optimizing health in a building in the best way possible.

 The Workplace and Multifamily Residential Scorecard provided by Fitwel can be used as a working document for teams to assess projects against the Fitwel Strategies standards and information for achieving Fitwel Certification.
 These include strategies, public health rationale, documentation required, and associated point allocations.

 IWBS (or WELL), within its first year, had nearly 80 projects registered or certified across five continents.
-In addition, it has enjoyed a year of unchallenged, unparalleled acceptance as the only choice for Health and Wellbeing certification in the built environment.
+Also, it has enjoyed a year of unchallenged, unparalleled acceptance as the only choice for Health and Wellbeing certification in the built environment.
 Latest statistics reported by WELL illustrates the Standards continued success, 932 projects encompassing over 175 million square feet are applying WELL across 35 countries.
-Similar to Fitwel, WELL’s aim is to promote happiness and productivity to the forefront of building practices and reinvent buildings so that they are ergonomically sound.
+Similar to Fitwel, WELL aims to promote happiness and productivity to the forefront of building practices and reinvent buildings so that they are ergonomically sound.
 This maximizes productivity by reducing discomfort and enhances overall well-being and improving everyone’s lives.
 WELL is the pioneer in focusing attention solely on the health and wellness of building occupants, including: